-Factor/Criteria Indicator Rationale Factor/Criteria Indicator Natural Environme nt Commercial/ Businesses The Study Area inclu Vegetation Wooded areas Although Essex County provides excellent growing conditions for natural vegetation, only 3% of the landscape is comprised of woodland because of the predominantly agricultural setting.
+Factor/Criteria Indicator Rationale Natural Environmen nt Vegetation Wooded areas Although Essex County provides excellent growing conditions for natural vegetation, only 3% of the landscape is comprised of woodland because of the predominantly agricultural setting.
 As a result, even small (less than 4 ha) wooded areas are often considered important in Essex County.
 Therefore, an objective of the comparative evaluation is to minimize the loss of existing wooded areas through highway construction.
-Industrial vicinity of the existing highway facilities co within the proposed viability through reduc Therefore, an objective businesses displaced a businesses.
 Surface water Surface watercourses The Study Area transverses five subwatersheds: Little River, Pike Creek, Canard River, Belle River, and Wigle Creek.
 Since Essex County is imperfectly drained, numerous dredged ditches and tile drains have been installed to provide satisfactory conditions for crop cultivation.
 Consequently, the abundance of natural channel systems providing fish habitat has been reduced compared to other areas of the province.
 Despite this, fish species diversity is highest in this region compared to any other area in Ontario.
 Establishing new water crossings and/or realigning watercourses associated with highway construction activities can permanently destroy fish habitat and temporarily affect downstream water quality as it relates to fish and their habitat, as well as other aquatic and terrestrial species dependent on the water resource.
-Agricultural Agricultural Resources The Study Area is ge soils) with approxima agricultural land uses extensively throughou areas dominated by facilities in the Leami of Highway 3 between The existing agricultu upgraded highway fa evaluation is to minim uses.
 Groundwater Beach ridges A surficial sand and gravel beach ridge deposit in the order of 1 to 2 m thick exists within the Study Area.
 Beach ridges are characteristically sandy or gravelly in texture and may be susceptible to surficial contamination from sources such as road salt and septic bed leaching.
 As a result, they may provide a permeable pathway for surficial contaminants to migrate to surface watercourses and drainage ditches.
 For these reasons, an objective of the comparative evaluation is to minimize the length of the beach ridge crossed by a highway facility.
-Heritage Cultural landscape units The Study Area inclu farm complexes, road be valued by a commu a people or place.
-Highway construction This includes the loss disruption of landscap elements that are not in Social/Cultural Env ironment Built heritage The Study Area inclu Property Property requirements Acquiring private property could negatively affect the enjoyment and/or economic viability of the remaining property and/or result in project implementation delays and higher overall project costs.
-An objective of the comparative evaluation is to minimize the need for acquiring private property, number of properties affected, and potential buy-outs. features houses, barns, sheds, a architectural, cultural, to be identified as bein Highway construction the loss or displacement the disruption of su atmospheric elements after construction vicinity of the existing Highway 3 corridor.
+Social/Cultural Env ironment Property Property requirements Acquiring private property could negatively affect the enjoyment and/or economic viability of the remaining property and/or result in project implementation delays and higher overall project costs.
+An objective of the comparative evaluation is to minimize the need for acquiring private property, number of properties affected, and potential buy-outs.
+Noise Ambient noise after construction The Study Area includes a number of residences situated either along or in the vicinity of the existing Highway 3 corridor.
 Current sound exposures measured along Section 2 of Highway 3 range between 62 dBA and 64 dBA.
 Since new or upgraded highway facilities can result in slight increases in sound exposures as traffic increases, an objective of the comparative evaluation is to minimize future noise impacts.
-Archaeology Archaeological potential The Study Area exhil rights-of-way based on land use of the area, ar Highway projects can remains through the Community/ Recreational Residences The Study Area includes a number of residences located either along or in the vicinity of the existing Highway 3 corridor.
+Community/ Recreational Residences The Study Area includes a number of residences located either along or in the vicinity of the existing Highway 3 corridor.
 The construction of new or upgraded highway facilities could require the displacement of residences located within the proposed right-of-way.
 Residents of Essex County have established homes not expecting to be displaced by a land use such as a highway.
 Some residents have resided at their present location for a long time.
-Therefore, an objective of the comparative evaluation is to minimize the number of residences displaced and the effects on these residents displaced. construction traffic, et cm from existing di archaeological assessn des a number of businesses situated either along or in the g Highway 3 corridor.
-The construction of new or upgraded uld either require the displacement of businesses located right-of-way and/or negatively affect their commercial ced exposure to passing traffic.
+Therefore, an objective of the comparative evaluation is to minimize the number of residences displaced and the effects on those residents displaced.